 God, I love pork rind pellets!
 And I know, you can make thousands of arguments against eating them (expensive, unhealthy, yadda, yadda, yadda), but to me, they are healthy and inexpensive.
 Why inexpensive?
 Well, it is because I'm making pork rind pellets on my own terms, in my own home, and with my own tools and ingredients.
 And you know what?
 You can do it too, easily.

-Before, I would buy pork pellets here and there because everyone in my family loves them; if you ask us, it’s a snack (a very delicious one if you season it correctly!).
-But if you ever had pork pellets, then you know how expensive they are, especially the good ones.
+Before, I would buy from a manufacturer of pork rinds here and there because everyone in my family loves this snack food; if you ask us, it’s a snack (a very delicious one if you season it correctly!).
+But if you ever had pork pellets, or pork cracklins, then you know how expensive they are, especially the good ones.

 And then a seemingly crazy thought popped in my head: "Shouldn't I just make my own pork pellets?"
 I did my research, experimented with various methods, and with some trial and error, I made my homemade pork pellets.
 Btw, I added a personal touch to some preexisting techniques and created what is now my very own recipe for homemade pork snack.
 And guess what?
 I'm sharing it with you today.

 The first "thing" you'll need is patience.
 Why?
 Making pork rinds pellet takes time; it is a process, one that includes several simple steps.
 Most importantly, almost all of these steps take time during which you'll have to resist the urge to intervene (but more on that later.)
 Patience aside, you'll also need: